robocup-logistics/rcll-mps-stations/README.md

 # RCLL-MPS (Modular Production Systems)
-Software running on Festo MPS stations using in the RCLL
+Software running on Festo MPS stations using in the RCLL Version 2020 (intended for use in bordeaux, product of a diploma thesis)

 ## MPS_OPC
 MPS-Control-Software for BS/CS/RS/DS (except SS) runs on Codesys V3.5